akanik3376/assignment-10-event-management/questions_and_answers.md

 #### Answer: B

-<i>Write your explanation here</i>

-## explanation

-hare declare greeting but console greetign so greeting=greetign are not same
+<i>hare declare greeting but console greetign so
+greeting=greetign are not same

-Two words are misspelled so console will be ReferenceError: greetign is not defined`
+Two words are misspelled so console will be ReferenceError: greetign is not defined`</i>

 </p>
 </details>